CDCgov/ONT-Seq-analysis/README.md

 >[!WARNING]
 Avoid using special characters (parentheses, commas, asterisks, hashes, etc.) in FASTQ file names.
 Only use letters, numbers, underscores (_), and hyphens (-) for better compatibility with the workflow and to avoid unexpected crashes of the runs.

+> [!NOTE]
+> If you are starting with raw Oxford Nanopore fast5 data, you can use the optional bash script `/assets/repository/dorado_pipeline.sh` to perform basecalling and demultiplexing.
+This script will convert fast5 files to pod5, basecall them with Dorado (utilizing GPU acceleration), demultiplex barcoded reads, and generate pseudo-paired-end FASTQ files.
+The output FASTQ files from this script can then be used as input for the samplesheet.csv required by this Nextflow pipeline.
+If you use this method, you will need to edit the bash script prior to running it with input and output directories as appropriate.
+Once this is completed, you can generate a samplesheet as described above.

 Repository needs to be cloned using `git clone`
 ```
 git clone https://github.com/CDCgov/ONT-Seq-analysis